BharathxD/System-Design/Real World Systems/Design a Image Sharing Platform/README.md

 | user_id   |
 | is_active |

-### Queries
+### Query Optimization

 ---

-The following SQL query is very inefficient and expensive, as where clause needs computation, and also cannot leverage indexes
+The following SQL query is highly inefficient and costly.
+The WHERE clause requires computation and cannot take advantage of indexes.

 ```sql
 SELECT * FROM photos